 Please note: as a visitor, you cannot enter or exit the Zone via bus, even if you have a permit, as passing the checkpoint is tied to particular vehicle.

 Another option is to drive by taxi or rented car (~110 kms from Kyiv) and park it at parking lot near checkpoint.

-Depending on availability and your wishes, we may stay at hotel at Chernobyl, or in guesthouse in Orane village outside the Zone.
 Please note that since Chernobyl is a town under special security regulations, visitors are not allowed to leave territory of the hotel without being accompanied by envoy officer.
 In case of Orane, no restrictions applied, but we will have to exit the Zone on each day's evening and enter it again next morning.
 It takes just a little time.

 We always recommend to come one day before the tour to meet in Kyiv for a coffee — to discuss all questions, check gear and documents and just to let us know each other closer.
 Moreover, it is a good idea to have a day of a rest before the adventure :)